oracle/node-oracledb/doc/api.md

 Columns of database type CHAR, VARCHAR2, NCHAR and NVARCHAR are returned from queries as JavaScript strings.

-Note that binding NCHAR and NVARCHAR for [DML][14] is not supported and may cause unexpected character set translation, see [Bind Data Type Notes](#binddatatypenotes).

 ##### <a name="numberhandling"></a> 15.1.6.2 Fetching Numbers